 But with these articles, you will get a good idea of what to consider to arrive at the answer.

-37. A Guide to Keeping Track of Your Finances – Nothing to do with “trading”; everything to do with “living”.
+37. A Guide to Keeping Track of Your Expenses – Nothing to do with “trading”; everything to do with “living”.
 If you don’t know how much you need to make a living, you can never figure out how much you need to trade for a living.

 38. How much money do you need to trade for a living? – Brian Lund has written a book packed full of tips from over sixty traders.
 This is his take on how much you need.